 Land of Lemurs and Other Strange Things »

-Young Explorer Cara Brook is in Madagascar studying the impact of human land development on biodiversity and how it could potentially spread infectious diseases that are transmitted from animals to people.
+Young Explorer Cara Brook studied the impact of human land development on biodiversity and how it could potentially spread infectious diseases that are transmitted from animals to people.